September 27, 2024 | Issue # 269

 opens in a new windowSubmit Nominations for the AACC Board of Directors

 The call for nominations for consideration for the 2025 AACC Board of Directors slate is open.
 The deadline for submitting nominations is Friday, October 7, at 5:00 p.m.
 (ET).
-Please submit all nominations via this form.
+Please submit all nominations via opens in a new windowthis form.
 All nominees must be CEOs in good standing with the association.
 The slate will be set upon approval of the AACC Board of Directors during its November 15 meeting.
 Those nominated but not selected by the committee may have their names added to the slate via the petition process.
 They must submit 50 letters of endorsement from AACC member CEOs by December 31.
 Letters must be submitted on college letterhead with the signature of the nominating CEO.
 Questions?
-Contact AACC Chief of Staff Tammy Reichelt.
+Contact AACC Chief of Staff opens in a new windowTammy Reicheltcreate new email.

 On Monday, September 16, I attended AACC’s Advocates in Action, where I provided the welcome and opening remarks.